How Fleetwood Mac Moved on Without Lindsey Buckingham for ‘Behind the Mask’

 Fleetwood confirmed that McVie filled whatever leadership void remained.
 “Christine really took the bull by the horns this time,” he said during a conversation with the Boston Globe.
 “And with Lindsey gone, the older members of the band enjoyed getting back to how we used to make albums.
 It was very much a team effort. … No offense to Lindsey, but he was becoming obsessive in the studio and we were beginning to take a backseat.”

 The newly collaborative spirit Fleetwood felt was reflected in the Behind the Mask songwriting credits, which were spread fairly evenly between an expanded roster of writers that now included Burnette, Vito, McVie and singer Stevie Nicks, as well as their attendant collaborators.
-But if the atmosphere was more relaxed in the studio — Buckingham even showed up for a cameo, contributing acoustic guitar to the title track — that didn’t necessarily add up to music that captivated fans the way previous albums had.
+But if the atmosphere was more relaxed in the studio — Buckingham even showed up for a cameo, contributing acoustic guitar to the title track — it didn’t necessarily add up to music that captivated fans.

-In fact, while it would be unfair to call Behind the Mask a flop, it didn’t come anywhere near the level of sales success the band enjoyed with Tango in the Night, topping out at No. 18 during a relatively brief stay on the chart and sending only one song, “Save Me,” into the lower reaches of the Top 40.
-Although “Save Me” was a sizable adult contemporary hit, as was “Skies the Limit,” the album couldn’t help but feel like a comedown.
+While it would be unfair to call Behind the Mask a flop, it didn’t come anywhere near the level of sales success the band enjoyed with Tango in the Night, topping out at No. 18 during a relatively brief stay on the chart and sending only one song, “Save Me,” into the lower reaches of the Top 40.
+Although “Save Me” was an adult contemporary hit, as was “Skies the Limit,” the album couldn’t help but feel like a comedown.

 Fleetwood Mac were also far from settled on the lineup front.
 The band’s 1990 tour would prove to be the only one mounted by the six-piece roster responsible for Behind the Mask; by the end of the year, both McVie and Nicks would depart, along with Vito.
 McVie returned for the group’s next outing, 1995’s little-heard Time, but most of the next decade was spent with the band in varying degrees of flux.